Shedrack-Sunday/Space-Travelers-Hub/README.md

 # Space-travelers-hub

-> The Wrb app contains three pages which consist of a rocket, missions and profile page
+> The Web app contains three pages which consist of a rocket, missions and profile page
 > the Rockets can be reserved while the missions can be joined.
 > All data comes from an external API call